TaitoUnited/full-stack-template/README.md

 ## Database migrations

-> If none of the environments do not yet contain any data that need to be preserved, you can just edit the existing deploy sql files directly and run `taito init:ENV --clean` manually before deploying the app to the environment.
-However, if you delete some of the existing deploy sql files, leave the revert scripts at place, or otherwise `taito init:ENV --clean` will fail.
+> If the environments do not yet contain any permanent data, you can just edit the existing deploy sql files directly and run `taito init:ENV --clean` before deploying the app to the environment.
+However, if you delete some of the existing `deploy/*.sql` files, leave revert scripts in place.
+Otherwise `taito init:ENV --clean` will fail because changes cannot be reverted.

 Add a new migration: